LoganChoate/3D-Star-Map/ROADMAP.md

   - Constellation viewer with line drawing.
   - Detailed selection info panel.

+- **UI Enhancements:**
+  - Relocated "Navigation" and "Modes" sections to the bottom of the main panel for a more intuitive layout.
+  - Redesigned the star name and constellation search bars for a cleaner, more consistent look, moving the clear buttons inside the search bars.

 - **Camera & Navigation:**
   - Dual camera control modes:
     - **Orbit Mode:** For object-focused inspection.